Pseudonymous Blogger Ethics

 Thanks for the mention of the essay I co-wrote with Eric.
 We meant well in writing that, though I could bore you with the reasons why it failed to help the people we wished it would.
 (People kept telling us, "But you also need to add a section about [foo]" and we kept good-naturedly doing so, so it's ended up way too verbose, for starters.)
 And thank you especially for recognising that our basic intent was to help reduce the frequency of inefficient and ineffective help-seeking: People actually communicating reduces the frustration levels all around, and gets them help in a way that ignoring the syndrome notably doesn't.

 One of my greatest regrets is that, sometimes, people cite the essay in such a way to excuse and justify being an asshat in public forums.
 Not our intention (speaking, I hope, for Eric, too).
 We just wanted to tell the truth about why problematic help requests tend to fail, and help people fix that.
 Part of that truth is to warn that bluntness happens, and to say that it shouldn't be too hastily interpreted as hostility if you encounter some.

 Yet, the advice to take a breather before posting, and to watch (what might come across as) caustic tone, is well taken and should be heeded more widely.

-'Landor' didn't merely ignore my very low-key correction of his error concerning the essay (which essay I'm guessing he didn't actually read, but carefully didn't say so).
+'Landor' didn't merely ignore my very low-key correction of his error concerning the essay (which essay I'm guessing he didn't actually read — I mean, gosh, anyone who'd even opened the link wouldn't have referred to it as a 'book' — but carefully didn't say so).
 No, his idea of a proper response was to delete my critique entirely and substitute this:

 Rick Moen says: